epfl-ada/ada-2021-project-hivemind/README.md

 We use [the international disasters database](https://public.emdat.be/data) to introduce natural disasters of this century with their most important attributes.<!-- , as we want to find the connection between the attributes of a disaster and the length (or distribution) of the time these disasters are talked about in quotes. --> To enumerate the most important attributes introduced with this dataset, we get the disaster type, total deaths, total damage in dollars, country of disaster, the date, and the reconstruction cost.
 <!-- There are also some disaster-type specific attributes like the magnitude of an earthquake on a Richter scale. -->

-As noted on the dataset website, the data was compiled from various sources including UN, governmental and non-governmental agencies, insurance companies, research institutes, and press agencies (see Table 2).
-As there can be conflicting information and figures, CRED has established a method of ranking these sources according to their ability to provide trustworthy and complete data.
-In the majority of cases, a disaster will only be entered into EM-DAT if at least two sources report the disaster's occurrence in terms of deaths and/or affected persons.
+This dataset was compiled from various sources including UN, governmental and non-governmental agencies, insurance companies, research institutes, and press agencies. <!-- As there can be conflicting information and figures, CRED has established a method of ranking these sources according to their ability to provide trustworthy and complete data. --> In the majority of cases, a disaster will only be entered into EM-DAT if at least two sources report the disaster's occurrence in terms of deaths and/or affected persons.

 In the [`disasters_eda.ipynb`](disasters_eda.ipynb) notebook, we have loaded, pre-processed and cleaned, analyzed, and visualized the dataset.